das-peter/commerce_multicurrency/README.txt

 * Install as usual, see http://drupal.org/node/70151 for further information.

-* Configure the currency conversion: admin/commerce/config/currency/conversion
+* Configure the currency conversion: admin/commerce/config/currency/conversion and/or
+  the currency handling: admin/commerce/config/currency/handling

 * Run cron or sync manually to synchronize the rates.